kuiperzone/PupNet-Deploy/README.md

 **[DOWNLOAD](https://github.com/kuiperzone/PupNet/releases/latest)**

-PupNet is licensed under GNU Affero General Public License (AGPL-3.0-or-later), although this does not prevent its use in commercial projects to generate application installation files.

 It has been possible to cross-compile console C# applications for sometime now.
 More recently, the cross-platform [Avalonia](https://github.com/AvaloniaUI/Avalonia) replacement for WPF allows fully-featured GUI applications to be target a range of platforms, including: Linux, Windows, MacOS and Android.

-**PupNet Deploy** is a command-line utility which allows you to ship your dotnet application as:
+Now, **PupNet Deploy** allows you to ship your dotnet application as:

 * AppImage for Linux
 * Setup File for Windows